 Deductive reasoning is a basic form of valid reasoning.
-Deductive reasoning, or deduction, starts out with a general statement, or hypothesis, and examines the possibilities to reach a specific, logical conclusion.
+Deductive reasoning, or deduction, starts out with a general statement, or hypothesis, and examines the possibilities to reach a specific, logical conclusion, according to the University of California.
 The scientific method uses deduction to test hypotheses and theories.
+"In deductive inference, we hold a theory and based on it we make a prediction of its consequences.
+That is, we predict what the observations should be if the theory were correct.
+We go from the general — the theory — to the specific — the observations," said Dr. Sylvia Wassertheil-Smoller, a researcher and professor emerita at Albert Einstein College of Medicine.

 In deductive reasoning, if something is true of a class of things in general, it is also true for all members of that class.
 For example, "All men are mortal.
 Harold is a man.
 Therefore, Harold is mortal."
 For deductive reasoning to be sound, the hypothesis must be correct.
 It is assumed that the premises, "All men are mortal" and "Harold is a man" are true.
 Therefore, the conclusion is logical and true.